aredridel/recipes/Sides/Corn-and-Cranberry-Stuffed-Squash.md

 # Corn and Cranberry Stuffed Squash

 This uses somewhat more North-Eastern North American flavors.
-It's got a fatty weight to it, and the bright flavor of the cranberries makes the dish come together in a fascinating way.
+It's got a fatty weight to it, it could be a weekday meal on its own, and the bright flavor of the cranberries makes the dish come together in a great way.
+Corn also helps lean into the North American flavor palette.

+This would be excellent served with roasted jerusalem artichokes.

 - 2 delicata, acorn, small sugar pumpkin, kabocha, or kuri squash
 - 2 onions, chopped (or if you're so lucky: 100 g of fresh ramps.
 Green onions